oussamabalbal1/AWS-Certified-Cloud-Practitioner/README.md

 ## ASG (Auto Scaling Group)
+- The goal of ASG :
 	- Scale out (add EC2 instances) to match an increased load
 	- Scale in (remove EC2 instances) to match a decreased load
 	- Ensure we have a minimum and a maximum number of machines running
 	- Automatically register new instances to a load balancer
 	- Replace unhealthy instances
 - Scaling Strategies :
 	- __Manual Scaling__ : Update the size of an ASG manually
 	- __Dynamic Scaling__ : Respond to changing demand